The Hermitian Distance degree of an Algebraic Variety

-We now exploit the connection between the HD discriminant and the complex evolute of a curve.
+We now present the connection between the HD discriminant and the complex evolute of a curve.

-\begin{Prop} Let $X=V(f)$ be an algebraic curve, then the virtual complex evolute of $X$ is the vHD discriminant $\vX_{X}$.
-In particular, the complex evolute of $X$ is the HD discriminant $\Xi_{X}$ and this is exactly the set where the number of critical points changes in a neighborhood. \end{Prop} \begin{proof} We let $\tilde{g}$ be the polynomial of Definition~\ref{compevo}.
+\begin{Prop} Let $X=V(f)$ be a smooth algebraic curve.
+The virtual complex evolute of $X$ and the vHD discriminant $\vX_{X}$ coincide.
+In particular, the complex evolute of $X$ and the HD discriminant $\Xi_{X}$ coincide and this is exactly the set where the number of critical points could change in a neighborhood. \end{Prop} \begin{proof} Let $\tilde{g}$ be the polynomial of Definition~\ref{compevo}.
 The Hermitian critical ideal takes the form $\left\langle f,f^{\ast},\tilde{g},\tilde{g}^{\ast}\right\rangle$ and we can assume $z_2$ and $w_2$ to be holomorphic functions of $z_1$ and $w_1$ respectively and thus eliminate $f$ and $f^{\ast}$.
 Moreover, we can assume $w_1$ to be a holomorphic function of $z_1$ and eliminate $\tilde{g}^{\ast}$.
-Thus, applying the implicit function Theorem to derive $\partial_{z_1}z_2(z_1)$ and $\partial_{w_1}w_2(w_1)$ and the chain rule, the HD discriminant is the common zero locus of the polynomials $\tilde{g}$ and
+Thus, applying the implicit function theorem to derive $\partial_{z_1}z_2(z_1)$ and $\partial_{w_1}w_2(w_1)$ and the chain rule, the HD discriminant is the common zero locus of the polynomials $\tilde{g}$ and

-Now, we use again the implicit function Theorem to derive $\partial_{z_1}w_1(z_1)$.
+Now, we use again the implicit function theorem to explicit $\partial_{z_1}w_1(z_1)$.
 Starting from the equalities

 we apply the equalities

 obtained by the chain rule to write